Chi Rho Lecture Series

 Christ Centered Faith Renewal

 The Chi Rho Lecture Series is an annual ecumenical lecture series hosted by Central Lutheran Church with participation and support from Northwest Christian University and many community donors and churches.
 Each year a well-known scholar of Christianity is brought to Eugene to lead a weekend of study, dialogue, and theological reflection.
-Get information on this year’s lectures here.
+See the post below for information on this year’s program.

 Chi Rho has been an important contributor to interdenominational theological conversation in Eugene, Oregon since 1970.
 We are building on the dedication and commitment of Jerry Dayton who brought outstanding scholars to our area for over 40 years.